Galatians Chapter Three

 The law did not change the promise but was simply an instrument that God used in fulfilling the promise.
 The purpose of the law was to make us understand that we need Jesus.
 Jesus was the promise that God made to Abraham and, through Jesus, we all have the ability to be children of that promise.

-For if the inheritance depends on the law, then it no longer depends on a promise; but God in his grace gave it to Abraham through a promise.
+For if the inheritance comes from the legal part of the Torah, it no longer comes from a promise.
+But God gave it to Avraham through a promise.

 When you try to add any works to grace, then you no longer have grace.
 Neither Abraham nor us did anything to deserve the promise and we cannot lose the promise because of something that we do.
 This is the same struggle that many face even today as we, as people, want to earn salvation but cannot.